liferay/liferay-docs/develop/tutorials/articles/themes/creating-layout-templates.markdown

 or the tutorial
 [Creating Liferay Maven Plugins from the Command Line](/tutorials/-/knowledge_base/creating-liferay-maven-plugins-from-the-command-lin-lp-6-2-develop-tutorial).

-Creating layout templates within Liferay IDE is easy.
-You can learn how, next.
+Creating layout templates in Liferay IDE is easy.
+You can learn how next.

 ## Creating a Layout Template Project from Liferay IDE